Levels and Classes

 Required Books and Materials

 Students must provide their own guitar.
 It is highly recommended to have an acoustic guitar for these classes, not an electric.
-If the student has no instrument option than an electric guitar, the student has to provide and bring to class a small amp, cable, and extension cord.
+If the student has no instrument option other than an electric guitar, the student has to provide and bring to class a small amp, cable, and extension cord.